Canon 1200D vs Nikon D5300

 Review summary: Canon 1200D vs Nikon D5300

-So how do things add up?
+So what conclusions can be drawn?
 Is the Canon 1200D better than the Nikon D5300 or vice versa?
-Below is a summary of the relative strengths of each of the two contestants.
+The listing below highlights the relative strengths of the two models.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - More affordable: Was introduced into a lower priced category (44 percent cheaper at launch).